JoaoAlirio/geemod/methods.md

 **Notes:**
 - Presences will be filtered by the calibration region.
 - Duplicate occurrences will be removed, leaving only one presence per cell (according to the defined crs and scale).
-- The background used in MaxEnt is obtained from 10,000 random points generated in the calibration region, limited by the algorithm to the number of cells existing in that area.
+- There are some examples of occurrence datasets available for selection, with or without absences.
-- There are some examples of dataset occurrences, with or without absences, that are available for selection.
+- The background used in MaxEnt is obtained from 10,000 random points generated in the calibration region, limited by the algorithm to the number of cells existing in that area
-- The user should verify that the presences and absences are as expected, by loading the various layers on the map and analysing the quantities in the table that appears in the results panel.
+- The user can verify if the presences and absences are as expected by loading the different layers on the map and analyzing the numerical results presented.

 <br>